lkollmorgen/simple_perceptron_cpp/README.md

 ```

 ## Updates
+1/8/2025:
+- completed all functions to complete the simple perceptron
+- removed '1' feature from sample data
+- achieved max of `.670` accuracy after `150` epochs

 8/16/2024:
 - class can correctly save data into private members
 - separated dimension-evaluation script into separate save_dims function